Have You Checked Your Roof for this Nasty Houseguest?

 If you have silverfish…

+The first thing to do is eliminate humidity as much as possible inside your home, and move any important papers, books, photos, and fabric-based items from more humid spaces like your attic.
+If you have a cedar shake roof, it’s best to replace your shingles with a non-wood material.
 If you have a serious problem, the best course of action is to call in the professionals.
 At Pointe Pest Control, our experts will bait the silverfish out of their tricky hiding places and exterminate them safely and effectively.
 That means you get to keep your old photos – and your piece of mind – and instead enjoy your good friendships and long summer nights.